deeptoaster/vacuum.fm/README.md

     is the only way to edit your old scrobbles.
 Sorry!)
 2. Use this tool to choose which clean-up actions you want to take.
-Don't worry&mdash;you'll see a full list of the changes to be made to your scrobbles at the end.
+Don't worry&mdash;you'll see a full list of the changes to be made to your scrobbles at the end, before they actually take effect!
 3. Download your custom-generated Scrobble Updater script or bookmarklet and run it on the Last.fm website.
 It will automatically perform each of the scrobble edits you selected.

-**This tool will guide you step-by-step.** Enjoy your clean data and happy scrobbling!
+**This tool will guide you step-by-step.** Enjoy your cleaned data and happy scrobbling!

 ### Warning: Use this tool at your own risk.

-I've taken plenty of precautions to make sure this tool modifies scrobbles correctly, but in the end, it is still a tool that automatically modifies _your_ data on a third-party website. **I am not responsible for any data loss or corruption that may occur.**
+I've taken every precaution to make sure that your scrobbles are updated correctly, but in the end, this is still a tool that automatically modifies _your_ data on a third-party website. **I am not responsible for any data loss or corruption that may occur.**

 I highly recommend backing up your scrobbles before running your Scrobble Updater script.
-There are many services online that will allow you to download your scrobbles or push them to an alternative scrobble database.
-Here is a partial list in no particular order:
+There are many services online that will allow you to download your scrobbles or push them to an [alternative scrobble database](https://libre.fm).
+Here is a list of them in no particular order:

 - Last.fm Data Export [version 1](http://mainstream.ghan.nl/scrobbles.html)
   and [version 2](https://lastfm.ghan.nl/export/)